Global Work Glossary

 Why conduct a payroll audit?

-A payroll audit ensures a company follows best practices and legal requirements, identifies areas for improvements to increase efficiency, and reduces the risk of errors or non-compliance in record-keeping, tax reporting, employee pay rates, and payroll.
+A payroll audit ensures a company follows best practices and legal requirements.
+It identifies areas for improvements to increase efficiency, and reduces the risk of errors.
+It also guards against non-compliance in record-keeping, tax reporting, employee pay rates, and payroll.

-An auditor may examine payroll records, employment contracts, tax returns, and other relevant documentation during a payroll audit to identify discrepancies or potential issues.
-Whether you pursue external audits conducted by a registered CPA or internal payroll audits, an audit report offers great insights.
+An auditor may examine payroll records, employment contracts, tax returns, and other documentation during a payroll audit.
+By doing so the auditor seeks to identify discrepancies or potential issues.
+Whether you hold external audits conducted by a registered CPA or run internal payroll audits, an audit offers many insights.

 Benefits of a payroll audit